elasticio/elasticio.github.io/content/_getting-started/recipes.md

 since: 20191030
 ---

 ## Recipes Overview

 The Recipes feature allows users to leverage integration Flow templates for easy sharing and reusability.
-This document provides a comprehensive overview of Recipes, including their creation and usage.
-A Recipe serves as a blueprint for an integration Flow, enabling users to share popular flow patterns while keeping the underlying details hidden.
-These Recipes are conveniently available in a Recipe store, accessible to users based on their visibility settings.
-The visibility level of a Recipe is determined by its author and can be set to Workspace, Contract, Tenant, or Global.
-These values define the scope within which a Recipe is shared.
-Setting the visibility level requires corresponding permissions.
+This comprehensive documentation provides detailed information on creating, managing, and deploying Recipes.
+A Recipe serves as a blueprint for an integration Flow, enabling users to share popular flow patterns while abstracting away the underlying implementation details.
+Recipes are conveniently stored and can be accessed based on their [visibility settings](/guides/recipes-access-rights), which can be defined at the Workspace, Contract, Tenant, or Global level.
+Managing Recipe visibility requires appropriate permissions.

-LINK to visibility

-## Managing recipes
+## Managing Recipes

-### Create recipes
+### Creating Recipes

-Recipes can be created from existing integration Flows.
-Recipe contains all the necessary information for other users to recreate the same Flow, except for the non-shareable data.
-Users can activate a Recipe and easily recreate the desired Flow with their own configurations.
+Recipes can be easily created from existing integration Flows.
+A Recipe encapsulates all the necessary information to recreate the Flow, excluding any non-shareable data.
+By activating a Recipe, users can effortlessly reproduce the desired Flow with their own configurations.

-LINK to recipes cration
+For more information, please refer to the article on [creating and managing Recipes](/guides/creating-recipes).

-### Activate recipes
+### Activating Recipes

 Another convenient feature is the ability to use pre-existing recipes and activate them with ease.
 By leveraging these already created recipes, you can quickly set up flows based on their predefined configurations.

-LINK to activation
+For more information, please refer to the article on [activating Recipes](/guides/creating-recipes#viewing-and-activating-recipes).

-### Recipes deployment
+### Recipe Deployment

+A Recipe Deployment establishes a link between an original Recipe and a set of Flows created during a single activation.
+It's important to note that the Flows within a Recipe Deployment are not editable.
+If modifications to the Flows are required, the Recipe Deployment must be unlinked.

+For more information, please refer to the article on [Recipe deployment](/guides/recipe-deployment).

-### Embedded Recipe
+### Embedded Recipes

-We understand that in certain scenarios, end users may prefer not to directly manage the elastic.io platform.
-To accommodate such cases, we have a feature that allows you to provide a direct link to a Recipe page for end users.
-This enables them to authenticate and activate recipes without needing to navigate the entire platform.
+To accommodate scenarios where end users prefer not to directly manage the elastic.io platform, we offer the Embedded Recipes feature.
+It enables you to provide a direct link to a Recipe page for end users.
+This allows them to authenticate and activate Recipes without navigating the entire platform.

-LINK to Embedded Recipe
+For more information, please refer to the article on [embedded Recipes](/guides/embedded-recipe).

-### Embedded Recipe deployment
+### Embedded Recipe Deployment

-In situations where end users prefer not to directly manage the platform, we offer a feature that allows you to provide a direct link to a Recipe Deployment.
-This enables end users to update credentials used in the deployment and restart flows without the need for extensive platform management.
+For cases where end users prefer not to manage the platform directly, we provide the Embedded Recipe Deployment feature.
+You can generate a direct link to a Recipe Deployment, allowing end users to update credentials used in the deployment and restart Flows without extensive platform management.

-LINK to Embedded Recipe deployment
+For more information, please refer to the article on [embedded Recipe deployment](/guides/embedded-recipe-deployment).

+## Use Cases

+To enhance your understanding of the aforementioned features of Recipes, we recommend exploring two use cases: the "External Agencies" use case and the "Copying Flow" use case.
+These examples will provide further insight into the functionalities and capabilities of the Recipes feature.

+1. [External Agencies Use Case](/guides/external-agencies-use-case): This use case highlights how Recipes can be leveraged by external agencies.
+It showcases the benefits of using Recipes to streamline integrations and ensure consistent flow patterns across different agencies.
+By referring to this example, you can gain a better understanding of how Recipes can be utilized in real-world scenarios involving external agencies.

+2. [Copying flow through recipes Use Case](/guides/copying-flow-through-recipes): This use case focuses on the details of copying a Flow using Recipes.
+It demonstrates how Recipes serve as a blueprint for reproducing Flows with predefined configurations.
+By exploring this example, you will gain a comprehensive understanding of how to effectively utilize Recipes to replicate and share Flows across different environments or users.

+By reviewing these use cases, you will acquire a deeper comprehension of the functionality and practical applications of the Recipes feature.